 Distributing airtime ($4B of free airtime to Donald Trump in 2016)

 Sponsoring entertainment and media (CIA involvement in media)

 Banning media outlets (Facebook and Twitter)

 Interrupting members of US Congress to cover Justin Bieber (Video)

 Scripting local news on a national scale (Video)

-In the same way that Bitcoin allows people to transact without trusting banks and governments to manage fiat currency, a decentralized market that measures the perceived value of ideas allows people to define reality without trusting fiat narratives created by centralized media and other reality-defining institutions.
+In the same way that Bitcoin allows people to transact without trusting banks and governments, a decentralized market that measures the perceived value of ideas allows people to define reality without trusting media corporations.

-Pascal’s Wager is one of the most famous examples of beliefs being regarded as bets.
+Pascal’s Wager is the most famous example of beliefs-as-bets:

 Pascal argues in favor of a belief in God due to its high reward and low risk, and to the high risk and low reward of its alternative.

 All beliefs work this way — when we “bet on” a belief, we expect to be rewarded more for holding that belief than we would for betting on an alternative.